 “Two oh two: Come to the door with your hands in the air” said the heavyset middle-aged man in the dark-blue uniform, his amplified voice echoing up and down the quiet, darkened streets.
 After a short pause, the command was repeated exactly, then repeated again.
 For the next three hours, this scene played over and over, every fifteen minutes, until someone up the chain of command ruled “enough,” and they went in.

-It was a routine, sedate Sunday evening until it wasn’t.
-The change in status was signaled by the abrupt arrival of twelve police cars, three ambulances, and two fire trucks, warning lights flashing, sirens blaring.
-As if at a signal, neighbors emerged from their dens and huddled in small groups, gawking and speculating.
 Naturally curious about what was happening, I walked over to the nearest patrol car, one of those newer SUVs they assign to shift supervisors, to ask what the fuss was all about.
 At my approach, the officer behind the wheel, a mild-looking blonde fellow in his early thirties, put down his smart phone and slipped into command mode.
 He informed me, not all that convincingly, that he didn’t have any information and that I needed to remain in my house.
 I considered his instructions momentarily before ignoring them, choosing instead to approach a neighbor standing nearby to ask if she had heard anything.
-She said she wasn’t really sure, but something someone yelling shots fired this that somethingorother standoff.
+She said she wasn’t really sure, but somebody something yelling shots fired this that and the other standoff.

 At this point there seemed to be some very mixed signals being given.
 On the one hand there was an awful lot of hardware assembled, which suggested that something big was happening.
 But on the other hand there was also a very visible lack of urgency.
 Lots of milling around, standing with hands in pockets, waiting.
 Nobody seemed all that concerned.